kengreklammen/my_first_r_repo/README.md

 - Git & GitHub for version control.

 ## 👨‍💻 About Me:
-I’m [Your Name](https://github.com/your-github-username), an aspiring developer!
+I’m [Arpad](https://github.com/kengreklammen), an aspiring developer!

 ## 🎯 Next Steps:
 - Add more content to this repository.